-ACQUISITIONS 2015 Total Expenditures: \$24.6 million Facility/Area Description Description Alberta Heartland Lands Acquired 130.8 total acres of land for future development in the Edmonton/Fort Saskatchewan area.
+2015 ACQUISITIONS 2015 Total Expenditures: \$24.6 million Facility/Area Description Alberta Heartland Lands Acquired 130.8 total acres of land for future development in the Edmonton/Fort Saskatchewan area.
 Various Keyera- Operated Gas Plants Acquired incremental 8.00%, 0.88%, and 0.38% ownership interests in the Cynthia, Rimbey, and West Pembina gas plants, respectively.
-GROWTH CAPITAL PROJECTS 2015 Total Expenditures: \$641.4 million Simonette Gas Plant Expansion Construction of the new refrigeration unit and condensate stabilization facility were completed and commissioned for service.
-Strachan Gas Plant - Sulphur Projects Keyera and its customer chose not to sanction sulphur forming project due to higher than anticipated capital costs.
+2015 GROWTH CAPITAL PROJECTS 2015 Total Expenditures: \$641.4 million Facility/Area Description Simonette Gas Plant Expansion Construction of the new refrigeration unit and condensate stabilization facility were completed and commissioned for service.
+Strachan Gas Plant - Sulphur Projects Having advanced engineering and developing refined cost estimates, Keyera and its customer chose not to proceed with the sulphur forming project due to higher than anticipated capital costs.
 Keyera and Sulvaris Inc. (50/50 joint venture) agreed to suspend construction of the sulphur handling fertilizer production facility.
-Both parties are currently reviewing the business and execution plans.
 Rimbey Gas Plant - Turbo Expander Installation of the 400 MMcf/d turbo expander was completed and became operational in July 2015.
-Rimbey Gas Plant - Fractionation and NGL Truck Offload Expansion The fractionation debottlenecking project and NGL truck offload expansion were completed and became operational in the second quarter of 2015, enhancing the NGL handling capabilities at the plant Wilson Creek Gas Gathering System Extension Construction of the 17-kilometre Wilson Creek Gas Gathering System (a 12-inch raw gas and 6-inch condensate pipeline) extension was completed in the fourth quarter of 2015.
-The pipelines and associated compressor station were put into service in the first quarter of 2016.
+Rimbey Gas Plant - Fractionation and NGL Truck Offload Expansion The fractionation debottlenecking project and NGL truck offload expansion were completed and became operational in the second quarter of 2015, enhancing the NGL handling capabilities at the plant.
+Wilson Creek Gas Gathering System Extension Construction of the 17-kilometre Wilson Creek Gas Gathering System (a 12-inch raw gas and 6-inch condensate pipeline) extension was completed in the fourth quarter of 2015.
 Twin Rivers Pipeline and Associated Pipeline Modifications Both phases of the Twin Rivers pipeline were completed and put into service as were the associated modifications to the existing pipeline between Brazeau River gas plant and the West Pembina gas plant.
-Bellatrix O'Chiese Nes- Ohpawganu'ck ("Alder Flats") Gas Plant Phase 1 of the new 110 MMcf/d deep-cut gas plant and related pipelines (a 16-inch raw gas gathering line, a 4-inch condensate pipeline and a fuel gas line) were completed and became operational at the end of May 2015.
-Bellatrix has indicated that the second 110 MMcf/d phase of the plant will be delayed to the first half of 2018.
+Bellatrix O'Chiese Nees- Ohpawganu'ck ("Alder Flats") Gas Plant Phase 1 of the new 110 MMcf/d deep-cut gas plant and related pipelines (a 16-inch raw gas gathering line, a 4-inch condensate pipeline and a fuel gas line) were completed and became operational at the end of May 2015.
 Zeta Creek Gas Plant The 54 MMcf/d Zeta Creek gas plant was completed and became operational in September 2015 at which time Keyera assumed operatorship.
 Keyera Fort Saskatchewan - De-ethanizer Project The 30,000 bpd de-ethanizer was completed and became operational in March 2015.
 Keyera Fort Saskatchewan - NGL Fractionation Expansion Construction of the 35,000 bpd fractionation facility commenced and major equipment and modules were delivered to site.
-Completion is targeted for the second quarter of 2016.
-Keyera Fort Saskatchewan - Storage Expansion Completed washing of the 13th cavern and put the cavern into service in October.
+Keyera Fort Saskatchewan - Storage Expansion Completed washing of the 13th cavern and put the cavern into service in October 2015.
 Washing of the 14th cavern continued, with a targeted completion date in the second quarter of 2017.
 Drilling of the well bore for the 15th cavern was completed in the first quarter of 2015 and washing began early in the fourth quarter.
 The fourth brine pond was placed into service.
 Josephburg Rail Terminal The terminal became operational in July 2015.
 The original scope for the terminal included a single pipeline connection to Keyera's Fort Saskatchewan facility.
 The scope was subsequently changed to: i) expand the existing rail facility to handle increased activity and have the flexibility to store rail cars; and ii) include three additional pipelines that provide long term flexibility and security for incremental product movements in and out of the Fort Saskatchewan area.